 Younger Gouda cheese has a more mild flavor, while aged Gouda cheese has a stronger flavor.
 Gouda has a firm and creamy texture along with subtle citrus and sweet taste.
-Unlike Monterey jack cheese that is from cow milk, Gouda cheese comes from goat milk.

 Consider if you need the stronger flavor of Aged jack cheese when you consider using Gouda as an alternative.
 Since Aged Gouda cheese has a stronger flavor, you will want Aged Gouda cheese to substitute for Aged Jack cheese.

 Muenster cheese is an imitation of the French Munster cheese done by the Americans.
 It is similar to Monterey jack cheese but has a few differences.